 Many of the times we Google for stuff related to WordPress development, we come across an article from CatsWhoCode.

-The reason, of course, is quite obvious, CatsWhoCode is one of the most popular web development blogs around, aimed mostly at people who create and maintain websites and it's no wonder we've added them to our web design blog websites list.
+The reason, of course, is quite obvious, CatsWhoCode is one of the most popular web development blogs around, aimed mostly at people who create and maintain websites and it's no wonder we've added them to our webdesign websites list.

 WPRoundTable does things a bit differently from the rest of the blogs here.
 It presents a Hangout on Air with web designers, developers or other people who are in the WordPress and web design industry.
 The format alone makes great, because you can listen and learn whilst working maybe?